mojaloop/contrib-rancher-scaler-tool/readme.md

 ## TODO

 1. How can we make sure that the job will run only on the master node?
+  - toleration/affinity/nodeSelector?
 1. Make `_bootstrap_nvme.sh` idempotent so it won't mess existing nodes up, or won't cause false errors
 1. Set up cloudwatch post scale script
-1. Add tags to node templates
+1. Add `mojaloop/cost_center` tags to node templates in Rancher
 1. Deploy live on one of our clusters (dev1?
 Prod?)

 ## Backlog